EwoutH/anevicon/README.md

 $ anevicon --receiver 93.184.216.34:80 --sender 93.184.216.34:80
 ```

-To make your test deterministic, there are two command-line options called `--duration` and `--packets` for specifying end conditions for a future running test (a duration and a packets count, respectively):
+Note that the command above might not work on your system due to the security reasons.
+To make your test deterministic, there are two options called `--duration` and `--packets` for specifying end conditions for a future running test (a duration and a packets count, respectively):

 ```bash
 # Test the 80 port of the example.com site with the two limit options